MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ### -ProxyServer

-Removes the proxy server value.
+Specifies whether to remove the proxy server value.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter